graft-community/docs/MaintenanceandServerHardeningguideforGraftSupernode_MultiSN_CommunityDebpackages.md

 ## Setting up our folder structure for Multiple Supernodes

-- **Copy graftsupernode contents and create sn directories**
+- **Copy graftsupernode contents and create sn directories** Note if you already have existing directories do not do the below,

+- Section 1 - Setting up from scratch
 ````
 cp -r ~/supernode.1.0.4.ubuntu-18.04.x64 ~/sn1